Science Trends

 But they are also able to adapt to hostile environments thanks to other abilities.
 For example, they use their mouths or capillary to absorb water with food.
 They can also communicate with each other by tapping their antennae.
 They have been observed to fight over food.

-Because of their cold blood, roly-poly bugs react to any changes of temperature, light, and humidity levels.
+Because of their cold blood, roly-poly bugs react to any changes in temperature, light, and humidity levels.
 That is why they live in areas that are moist and dark.
 If they are exposed to sunlight for a relatively long time, they die.

 What Is the Role of Roly-Poly Bugs in the Ecosystem?